BillJr99/Ursinus-CS173/_pages/Modules/ArrayDrills/exercise-drill-arraymean.md

 info:
   prev: "./ArraySep"
-  next: "./ArrayZeroes"
   instructions: "Fill in a method to compute the mean of an array of ints.
 Note that even though the inputs are integers, their mean may be a decimal number!
 For example, the mean of <code>{0, 5, 2, 4}</code> is <code>2.75</code>.
 Finally, <i>if an empty array is passed to your method, you should return 0.0</i>.
-Recall that this is referred to as a "boundary case" or "edge case" in testing.
+Recall that this is referred to as a <i>boundary case</i> or <i>edge case</i> in testing."
   goals:
     - To do proper array accessing
     - To use loops in concert with arrays